 Cucamelons are very easy to grow and will vine up anything vertical to a height of up to eight feet.
 The small watermelon looking fruits are crunchy but another gardening pal has warned that the skins can become tough if the fruit is left too long on the vine.
 Once you have a plant, place it in a sunny spot, ideally with protection from wind.
 A greenhouse or polytunnel would be a good idea

-White strawberries, also called Pineberries, came onto my radar a couple of years ago.
-They’re not genetically engineered but rather a rediscovered old variety.
+White strawberries, also called pineberries, came onto my radar a couple of years ago.
+Contrary to what some might first assume, they’re not genetically engineered but rather a rediscovered old variety.
 The colour of these berries is certainly intriguing but it’s functional too – I’ve not had any problems with birds eating them at all.
 As for taste, I’d say they are slightly less sweet than a strawberry and have a citrus kick.
 Others say that they taste like a cross between strawberries and pineapple.

 Oca ‘New Zealand Yam’

-Originating from south America, Oca is considered one of the ‘Lost crops of the Incas’.
+Originating from south America, oca, also called the New Zealand yam, is considered one of the ‘Lost crops of the Incas’.
 The greens of the plant look very similar to wood sorrel, and you can use them in the same way.
 The knobby tubers that form underground are like lemony water chestnuts when raw and lemony potatoes when cooked.
-The plants need a fairly long growing period and only begin growing their red, white, pink, and other coloured tubers in the autumn.
+The plants need a long growing period and only begin growing their red, white, pink, and other coloured tubers in the autumn.
 Harvest time is anywhere from November to January.
-The Real Seed Company has more information on growing them.

 Achocha “Fat Babies”

-These South American pods that are nicknamed ‘Fat Babies’ are very easy to grow in temperate climates.
+One of the lesser known unusual vegetables in this list is achocha.
+These South American edible pods are also called ‘Fat Babies’ and are easy to grow in temperate climates.
 Achocha will cover an entire wall if you let them and their green pods with their silky and soft spikes taste like a combination of cucumber and green bell pepper.
 Since peppers need warmth and tend to be grown in greenhouses in Britain, Achocha are the perfect alternative.
 They’re profuse, can be grown outside, and are fantastic in stir-fries and any other dish you’d normally use peppers in.

 Golden Raspberry ‘Fall Gold’